SidneyNemzer/elm-port-helper/README.md

 in the object passed to `createPorts`

 * `port.callback` -- Boolean or Object or one of `callback` (Default: `false`)
   Describes what data should be returned to elm.
-Set to `false` to disable
+Set to `false` to disable.
+  If a port has no callback, the function can be set directly as the value instead of using the Port Object.
   * `port.callback.type` -- One of `callback` (Default: `callback.ERROR`)
     Defines the exact type of return.
 As a shortcut, you can just directly set `port.callback` to this, instead of the full object.